ETCDema/DmSyntax/readme.md

 ﻿# Syntax highlight example

 Syntax highlighting with html or svg generation.
+Try it at https://etcdema.github.io/DmSyntax/.

 Usage:
 ```JS